mcobosb/environmentaltools/README.md

 | environmentaltools.temporal     | Time series processing and statistical characterization  | En desarrollo |
 | environmentaltools.utils        | Auxiliary utilities for data handling and processing     | Estable       |

+The tool is developed by Manuel Cobos (https://github.es/mcobosb) as part of the **Environmental Fluid Dynamics (GDFA)** team of the University of Granada.
+The GDFA whishes a good experience in learning process.
+Enjoy it!

 ## Subpackages description

 ### **data** subpackage
 The *data* subpackage provides tools for downloading environmental data from various online sources.
 It includes automated functions to access and retrieve data from the **Marine Copernicus Service (CMEMS)**, allowing users to download oceanographic variables (sea surface temperature, currents, wave data, etc.) for specific spatial domains, depth ranges, and time periods.
 This module simplifies the process of obtaining high-quality environmental data for analysis and modeling purposes.

+### **examples** subpackage
+In the *example** folder can be found a list of Jupyter Notebooks.
+Each one described how to run the code and how to use the main functions included in *environmentaltools*.

 ### **estuaries** subpackage
 The *estuaries* subpackage implements numerical solutions for the **Saint-Venant equations** applied to estuarine dynamics.
 It provides tools to simulate hydrodynamic processes in estuaries, including water level variations, flow velocities, salinity transport, and density computations.
 The module is designed to study the consequences of natural and anthropogenic actions in estuarine environments, supporting management and decision-making processes for coastal water bodies.